sonofoven/AWS-Thumbnail-Generator/README.md

 1. Initialize and apply `terraform/dependencies` to provision core resources (ECR repo, region, and other dependencies), then capture outputs such as `ecr_repository_url`, `aws_region`, and `lambda_func_name`.
 2. Build and push the Lambda container image from `pySrc` to the new ECR repository using `pushImage.sh`.
-3. Initialize and apply `terraform/lambda` to create the Lambda function wired up to the S3 bucket.
+3. Initialize and apply `terraform/lambda` to create the Lambda function wired up to the input S3 bucket.
 4. Store the key bootstrap outputs into GitHub repo secrets: `ECR_REPOSITORY`, `AWS_REGION`, and `LAMBDA_FUNCTION_NAME`, enabling a GitHub Actions workflow to build and deploy updates on pushes (typically to `main`).

 After this completes, the account is ready to act as a thumbnail generator host.